Near Wolf Creek in Lewis and Clark County, Montana — The American West (Mountains)

 Erected by Montana Department of Transportation.

 Location.
-47° 1.2′ N, 112° 0.604′ W. Marker is near Wolf Creek, Montana, in Lewis and Clark County.
-Marker is on Craig Frontage Road near Beartooth Road, on the left when traveling north.
+47° 1.199′ N, 112° 0.606′ W. Marker is near Wolf Creek, Montana, in Lewis and Clark County.
+Marker is at the intersection of Craig Frontage Road and Beartooth Road, on the left when traveling north on Craig Frontage Road.
 Touch for map.
 Marker is in this post office area: Wolf Creek MT 59648, United States of America.
 Touch for directions.

 More.
-Search the internet for The Mann Gulch Fire.
+Search the internet for Old U.S. Highway 91.